Welcome to our top tips for visits to Disneyland California (and California Adventure)

 The fun doesn’t stop when the fireworks end (they’re at 9pm) – the park is open until midnight during summer and we noticed as a lot of tourists leave, the locals arrive for the evening, changing the vibe considerably – Disneyland is still a lot of fun after dark, and some rides (Splash Mountain) are even more fun in the dark – not to mention the standing in line is easier without the heat of the sun!

 - Do the busy rides earlier in the day if you can.
 We arrived at 9am and the car park we were in was less than a quarter full.
+Because lots of people come to DC for the day and it’s open until midnight, one of my top tips for Disneyland California is to make the most of the mornings, when it’s quieter and calmer.

 - You can only have one Fastpass at a time – per park.
-So you can hold a Fastpass for both Disneyland and california Adventure, meaning you get to go on more rides, more quickly.
+So you can hold a Fastpass for both Disneyland and California Adventure, meaning you get to go on more rides, more quickly.

 - Get a coffee fix at Starbucks, on the right hand side of Main St as you enter the park.
 Need a beer?
-There’s no alcohol at Disneyland, but you can find it all over in california Adventure.
+There’s no alcohol at Disneyland, but you can find it all over in California Adventure.

 - Plan to stand in line during hot days – ensure you have plenty of water, in refillable bottles, and don’t forget hats and sunscreen.